gimoonnam/gimoonnam.github.io/_posts/ImageProcessing/2020-7-12-Debevec_HDR.md

 self.times = np.array([1/30.0, 0.25, 2.5, 15.0], dtype=np.float32)
   ```

- where *'self'* is shown as thes lines are placed in a class.
+ where *'self'* comes from the extraction from class (see the full code)

  The loaded images appears as below